maxamel/SpringZKAuth/README.md

 npm install no-kafka-slim
 ```

-Open your Kafka server.properties and add the following lines:
+Open your Kafka server.properties and make sure the following lines are present:
 ```
 auto.create.topics.enable=true
-num.partitions=1000
+num.partitions=1
+listeners=PLAINTEXT://YOUR_KAFKA_IP:9092
+zookeeper.connect=YOUR_ZOOKEEPER_IP:2181
+delete.topic.enable=true
 ```

 No need to add any special configurations to the database as the default test db is used.
 Just make sure everything is up and running.